nvoulgaris/blog/content/post/a-different-way-to-run-the-daily-scrum.md

 In scrum, we are supposed to be delivering value fast.
 It doesn't make sense to have a bunch of PBIs stuck at the "Review" swimlane for 3 days and picking up new work instead of reviewing the open PRs.
 The daily scrum is the time and place to make these decisions if they are not made during the day.

 Bottlenecks in the sprint board can be an indication of poor daily scrums.
 Of course, the root cause may be different here, but when we see jammed swimlanes we should think of the daily scrum.

+## My PBI

+Often you may hear people use phrases like "Yesterday, I finished the implementation in my PBI".
+This is a highly problematic situation, as this single phrase implies that the team members are not thinking of the sprint's work in a collective way.
+They work isolated and this can impede their understanding of success.
+Completing *"my"* PBI while my teammate struggles doesn't make sprint a success.
+This doesn't mean that the team members are selfish.
+All I am trying to say is that software engineering is a team sport and it takes effort to deeply understand this and change your day-to-day work habits accordingly.

 # Another way